shaundon/codakuma-website/city.markdown

 <section class="course" id="third-course">
     <p>
         A bustling metropolis.
 The city seems to stretch out forever, each building taller than the last.
-You're in <b>Ho Chi Minh City 🇻🇳</b>.
+Welcome to <b>Ho Chi Minh City 🇻🇳</b>.
     </p>
     <p>
         You've been sightseeing and shopping all day.
 You're <em>starving</em>, not to mention thirsty.
 Luckily, you've found just the place.
 A big-scale, high-end Vietnamese restaurant.